saurabhnalgirkar/groovy-spock-restassured/README.md

 API and UI Automated Validation for a calculator API using Groovy, Spock and REST-Assured.

-`Ataccama TestCalc!` is an application allowing user to perform arithmetical operations on two arguments in the enormous range of Java int.
+The is an application that allows user to perform arithmetical operations on two arguments in the enormous range of Java int.
 No need to use human brain again!

 # Documentation